roryrudolph/misc/README.md

 # docs

-This is a place for miscellaneous documentation that I wind up using quite often.
-I wasn't sure of where else to put it, so I gave it its own repository.
-Some of these docs are (obviously) not mine and I don't take credit for them.
+This is a place for miscellaneous notes and documentation that I consolidated into one place.
+The content got here because I either wanted to document a process or wound up using the same resources quite often.

+Some of the files here are not mine but are publically available, and I do not take credit for any of them.